-We have an additional new ‘Host Site’, Archway Community Services in Abbotsford, BC.
+We were able to add an additional new ‘Host Site’, Archway Community Services in Abbotsford, BC.
 Archway Community Services partners with other services such as Abbotsford Food Bank, Abbotsford Restorative Justice, 5&2 Ministries, Drug War Survivors, Impact & Cedar Outreach.

 This site, located at 34561 Delair Road is a new ‘drop-in / warming Center providing snacks, warm drinks & washroom facilities to the Homeless & Vulnerable Populations.
 This site also welcomes those who have nowhere to go when the Shelters are closed during the day.
 We serve at this site every Monday & Wednesday.

-Unfortunately, as of September 30, 2022 this Host Site will be closing.
+Unfortunately, this Host Site closed September 30, 2022.
 We are now in the process of looking for additional Host sites.

-We are pleased to report that as of September 1st, 2022 we have provided 2400 FREE showers & nearly the same amount of underwear & socks for our guests.
+We are pleased to report that as November 1st, 2022, we have provided 2550 FREE showers & nearly the same number of underwear & socks for our guests.

 RMSM is a not-for-profit corporation.
 None of our many volunteers are paid including our Committee members.